andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 complicated artifact that we're going to deal with for a very long time.
 Further, there's a bunch of reoccurring themes that make Kubernetes easiest to digest over time.
 Kind of like Magento!

+Now, we need to create the deployment.
+However, there's a catch - The deployment references a storage volume called "Persistent Disk".
+This is essentially "HDD as a service" - Virtual storage that can be mounted to a node.

+To create the required disk, enter the command below

+..
+Code:: bash

+  $  gcloud compute disks create --size=10GB --zone=asia-east1-a m1onk8s-littleman-co-redis-data

+That's it - Kubernetes will handle the rest.
+Let's create our deloyment!

+..
+Code:: bash

+  $ kubectl apply -f 50-cache.dep.yml

 So, we have a Redis instance running.
 We can check this by querying the Kubernetes API for the status of that pod